cdp menu

 11. Go to “Configuration” tab and set the “Refresh interval” as required.

-12. You can check the log for the segment from the “Logs” tab and also the log for each destination by going to “List sync” tab → “Show Logs” for the destination that you want.
+12. You can check the log for the audience from the “Logs” tab and also the log for each destination by going to “List sync” tab → “Show Logs” for the destination that you want.

-13. You can check whether the list has been synced with the destination in the destination platform after 10 minutes if you have enabled “Instant Sync” or after the refresh interval days set for the segment.
+13. You can check whether the list has been synced with the destination in the destination platform after 10 minutes if you have enabled “Instant Sync” or after the refresh interval days set for the audience.

 For detailed documentation on syncing the audience as a customer list in Facebook Ads, Google Adwords and LinkedIn, click on the relevant link.